abtion/guidelines/project_management/foundation_when_starting_a_project.md

 - add Abtion credit card until client can take over
 - create new pipeline
   - 1.[clientname], 2. connect to Github, 3. select Abtion as owner NOT admin@abtion.com as owner
+  - activate automatic deploys after connecting the account on Heroku

 ## 5. Azure:
 - create a new account [client@abtion.com]